yuyu78/my-healthy-recipe/TESTING.md

 * Ipad Pro
 * Surface Duo
 * Galaxy Fold
+---
 ## Testing User Stories
+---
+As a **first-time visitor**, I want:
+1. To have easy and clear information so I know quickly how to use the website
+    * When the visitors land on the home page, under the welcome message, it explains that to create the recipes, the visitors have to register
+    * The search input and select category are straighforwards, with the button reset and search
+2. To view the recipe so I can check the ingredients and preparation to cook
+    * When the visitors click on one recipe from the homepage, it will direct to a page with the ingredients and preparation
+    * The page of the recipe selected is clear, simple and not overwhelming, with the picture, name, ingredients and preparation
+3. To find a recipe by typing the keyword in the search bar so I can choose the recipe I want
+    * The visitors can search by typing a keyword in search with or without category
+    * The visitors can type the name of the recipe or an ingredient: for example if the visitors type milk, it will appear all the recipes related to the milk
+4. To search some recipe by choosing the category so I can search easily based on the category
+    * The visitors can select one or multiple category
+    * the visitors can search recipes by selecting the category with or without typing anything in the search input
+5. To create an account to access more functionality so I can create, add, edit and delete recipes
+    * The visitors can add, edit, delete a recipe by creating an account

+As a **returning visitor**, I want:
+1. To create my own recipe by adding the title, the ingredients and the preparation
+    * After logged in to their account, th visitors have an option on the navbar or in the link under the welcome message to add a recipe
+    * If the category is not selected, the fields are not filled in, or the URL doesn´t match, it will show a message that it requires
+2. To be able to update, modify the recipe
+    * After logged in to their account, the visitors has an option to edit their own recipe
+    * The visitors have the option to cancel if they don´t want to edit

+3. To delete my own recipe so the recipe won´t appear anymore in the website
+    * After logged in to their account, the visitors has an option to delete their own recipe
+    * By clicking on the delete button, it will appear a modal message asking if the visitors are sure to delete the recipe, this feature is to avoid that the visitors delete the recipe by mistake.

 ---
 ## Manual Testing
 ---
 ### Navigation bar